Coolhatena/broken-grub-fix-guide/README.md

 You have to identify which partitions belong to your Linux install, in a standard installation you should have at least 3 partitions:
 * A FAT32 partition: This is where your efi boot is installed.
-* A ext4 partition: This is where your root `/` is installed, basically all your Linux OS.
+* A EXT4 partition: This is where your root `/` is installed, basically all your Linux OS.
-* A swap partition: This partition is kind of irrelevant for the steps on this guide, but it can help your identify your Linux drive/partitions.
+* A SWAP partition: This partition is kind of irrelevant for the steps on this guide, but it can help your identify your Linux drive/partitions.

 In my PC, my root is `nvme1n1p2` and my boot is `nvme1n1p3`, you have to adapt the following commands to your particular partitions.